ConvertAPI/convertapi-library-js/README.md

 In just few minutes you can integrate it into your application and use it easily.

 The ConvertAPI-JS library makes it easier to use the Convert API from your web projects without having to build your own API calls.
-You can get your free API secret at https://www.convertapi.com/a
+You can get your token at https://www.convertapi.com/a/authentication

 If you are interested in our old version of **non-module** JavaScript library you can [find it here](https://github.com/ConvertAPI/convertapi-js/tree/last_nonmodule).